r-pai/logger/README.md

-## logger
-logger package for Golang.
+## # logger (A logger package for Go)

-The code is not fully tested and there are some more works to be done like setting the loglevel.
+This Golang logger package can be used to log the application messages to a file.

+Its prettly simple to use.

+*'CreateLogger'* function - creates the logger and 'Log' functions log messages.
+There are 5 Loglevels currently which can be set to log
+- LDEBUG
+- LINFO
+- LWARN
+- LERROR
+- LFATAL

+The *'Log'* function can be called from any goroutine and the logging would not be affected.

+***NOTE**
+    Code is not fully tested in real applications.

+***TODO**
+    Add new functions to each loglevel to keep it simple.
+    For each log level define custome types to add more information into logs.

 Please comment on any issues or provide feedback on how to improve.

-## install
+## # How to install
 ```
 go get github.com/r-pai/logger
 ```

-## usage
+## # How to use

 ### import the package